vrypan/ring30mix/README.md

-# Rule 30 RNG
+# Rule 30 RND

-A high-performance random number generator based on Rule 30 cellular automaton, implemented in Go.
+A high-performance pseudo-random number generator based on Rule 30 cellular automaton, implemented in Go.

 ## Overview

-Rule 30 RNG generates pseudo-random numbers using a 1D cellular automaton (Rule 30) on a circular 256-bit strip.
+Rule 30 RND generates pseudo-random numbers using a 1D cellular automaton (Rule 30) on a circular 256-bit strip.
 Rule 30 is known for producing high-quality randomness and is famously used in Mathematica's default random number generator.

 **Key Features:**
 - **Extremely fast**: 5,213 MB/s average throughput (4.2× faster than math/rand, 1.5× faster than crypto/rand)